 For your grains and pasta, you can also use refillable containers.

 In line with this, bring your bottles and containers to environment-friendly shops that sell only organic products/refills.

-There are also products for beauty and skincare that you can use for a thousand times.
-For example, an alternative to single-use cotton pads by LastObject, reusable eye masks, and cotton swabs by Dieux and NakedSwab, respectively.
+There are also products for beauty and skincare that you can use a thousand times.
+For example, pick an alternative to single-use cotton pads, reusable eye masks, and cotton swabs.

-Saving energy may be the easiest everyday sustainable habits to do at home but sometimes, we tend to forget.
+Saving energy may be the easiest everyday sustainable habit to do at home but sometimes, we tend to forget.
 For example, simply turn the lights off when you leave the room.

 As you save energy and keep energy costs low, you also reduce the emission of harmful greenhouse gases.